Consolidation/Change of By-laws

 Select the owners corporation.

-The date that the owners corporation passed the special resolution must be stated.
+Enter the date that the owners corporation passed the special resolution must be stated.
 The meeting date must be no more than 6 months before the lodgment date.

 Section 141(4) Strata Schemes Management Act 2015 provides that a notification cannot be lodged with NSW LRS more than 6 months after the resolution has been passed.
 If more than 6 months has passed and the Consolidation/Change of By-Laws form has not been lodged, the scheme will need to hold another meeting to confirm the resolution.
 If the Consolidation/Change of By-laws form is lodged in the 6 month timeframe, but is delayed because a requisition is raised, the strata scheme will not need to hold an additional meeting to confirm the resolution as section 141(4) has been satisfied.